babelouest/babelouest.github.io/README.md

 I prefer when I use self-hosted services, so I can trust them since I know better what they do and how they do it.
 Therefore when a self-hosted service doesn't exist or doesn't meet my needs, or I feel like I want to do it, I build micro services and web applications for my own needs.

-Eventually, a simple Raspberry PI can host all of the following programs.
+A simple Raspberry PI can host all of the following applications.

 ## Pograms
-- [Glewlwyd](https://babelouest.github.io/glewlwyd): OAuth2 authentication server providing Json Web Tokens
+- [Glewlwyd](https://babelouest.github.io/glewlwyd): Single-Sign-On Server providing OAuth2 and OpenID Connect services
 - [Taliesin](https://babelouest.github.io/taliesin): Lightweight audio streaming server, to listen to all of your music everywhere
 - [Hutch](https://babelouest.github.io/hutch): Online password and secret locker
 - [Angharad](https://babelouest.github.io/angharad): House automation system